cenote/jasperstarter/README.md

 or

     $ java -jar target/jasperstarter-dev-bin/lib/jasperstarter.jar

+During development you might want not to be annoyed by tests.
+So the following options are useful:

+    $ package -P dev -D skipTests

+or

+    $ package -P dev -D maven.test.failure.ignore=true

 To run JasperStarter from within your IDE add _\--jdbc-dir jdbc_ to the argument list of your run configuration.
 Otherwise you will get an error: